Kia Soul Review

 Test drivers say that the redesigned 2014 Kia Soul delivers spunk, space and oodles of features at a low price point, though it lacks the refined handling of some of its rivals.

 The 2014 Kia Soul comes standard with a 1.6-liter four-cylinder engine and a more powerful 2.0-liter four-cylinder engine is optional.
 Most reviewers test drove models with the 2.0-liter engine, and say that while it is fine around town, even this more powerful engine struggles when passing on the highway or on steep hills.
 The base model is equipped with a six-speed manual transmission and a six-speed automatic is available.
 Reviewers say the automatic shifts smoothly.
 The EPA reports that the 2014 Soul gets up to 24/31 mpg city/highway, which is poor for the class.
 Critics say the Soul provides a comfortable ride even on bumpy roads and that its steering is accurate and responsive.

-Reviewers are impressed with the Soul’s high-quality materials and comfy, supportive seats.
+Reviewers are impressed with the Soul’s high-quality materials and comfortable, supportive seats.
 They say the cabin is roomy, and that the Soul offers a fantastic amount of cargo space for the class.
 They praise the bevy of standard features, including a six-speaker stereo, Bluetooth, satellite radio, USB and auxiliary inputs and steering wheel-mounted audio and cruise controls.
 The available UVO infotainment system keeps drivers connected and has an intuitive touch screen, test drivers say.
 Other available features include a backup camera, an Infinity sound system, navigation, push-button start, automatic climate control and a panoramic sunroof.

 - "Like a boutique hotel, it has premium qualities that are a cut above the other choices, but it's value-priced." -- Automobile Magazine